-This website was built using the Vim text editor on a Debian GNU/Linux computer system.
-For my reasons to use either, please read the respective Sensible Ramblings when they are published.
+This website was originally built using the Vim text editor on a Debian GNU/Linux computer system.
+It is presently maintained using the same editor but on a Macintosh system.

 This website costs £3.50/month to pay the running costs.
 Given that's all the overhead, there is absolutely no reason to introduce adverts or any other means of payment.
 The cost is covered simply out of the delight of putting words online.